ivanursul/ivanursul/articles/java/openSourceCollections.md

   </tr>
 </table>

-Below, you can find some Classes from Package com.google.common.collect supported by *Guava*, for further information feel free to check the <a href="https://google.github.io/guava/releases/snapshot-jre/api/docs/">official website</a>:
+Below, you can find some Classes from Package com.google.common.collect supported by *Guava*.
+For further information feel free to check the <a href="https://google.github.io/guava/releases/snapshot-jre/api/docs/">official website</a>:
 <table>
   <tr>
     <th>Classes</th>